Sevilla FC: Crisis and stability

 In the 1992–93 season, after several months of negotiations, world-renowned Argentine Diego Maradona signed from Napoli for a fee of $7.5 million.
 His time at the club, however, was unsuccessful, and he was released in large part due to his periodic injuries and clashes with coach Bilardo.
 In the following seasons, Luis Aragonés became manager and finished the 1994–95 season with qualification to next season's UEFA Cup.

 At the end of the 1994–95 season, despite the pleas of the club's directors, Sevilla, along with Celta de Vigo, were one of two clubs relegated from the top flight on reasons of administration, provoking action from fans.
 The action resulted in both Sevilla and Celta being reinstated to La Liga.

 These events led to an institutional instability, with the season seeing four presidents and three managers take charge.
-Sevilla was relegated at the end of the 1996–97 season but returned in 1999.
+Sevilla was relegated at the end of the 1996–97 season, after 22 years stayed in top division, but returned in 1999.
 At the beginning of the 21st century, the presidency of the club was assumed by the popular Roberto Alés.
 The situation of the club was very delicate at the time; the team had dropped back to the Second Division in 2000 and the squad was weakened by player retirements and the sales of key players.
 The club opted for a relatively unknown trainer, Joaquín Caparrós, who helped the team win the Second Division with three matches to spare in just his first season at the helm.